FluidSynth/fluidsynth/android/README.Android.md

 ## Custom SoundFont loader

-Since Android file access is quite limited and there is no common place to store soundfonts unlike Linux desktop (/usr/share/sounds/sf2), you will most likely have to provide custom soundfont loader.
+Since Android file access is quite limited and there is no common place to store soundfonts unlike Linux desktop (e.g. `/usr/share/sounds/sf2`), you will most likely have to provide custom soundfont loader.

 Fluidsynth 1.9.x comes with `fluid_sfloader_set_callbacks()` which brings [customizible file/stream reader](https://github.com/FluidSynth/fluidsynth/issues/241) (open/read/seek/tell/close).
 It is useful to implement simplified custom SF loader e.g. with Android assets or OBB streams.

 The Android implementation comes with native Asset sfloader too.
-However, usage is a bit tricky because AssetManager needs to be passed from Java code (even though we use AAssetManager API).
+However, its usage is a bit tricky because AssetManager needs to be passed from Java code (even though we use AAssetManager API).
 Use `Java_fluidsynth_androidextensions_NativeHandler_setAssetManagerContext()` to initialize the this loader, then call `new_fluid_android_asset_sfloader()` to create a new sfloader.
 If you already have AAssetManager instance, then the first JNI function is ignorable and you only have to specify the manager to the second function.

 ## Building